 GPS-X: Hydrogen Peroxide Required to Increase the DO in a Bioreactor

 Here is an example of an industrial facility that has a very high chemical oxygen demand (COD) combined with out-of-service aeration blowers.
 For this treatment system I've entered basic information such as the influent flow rate, COD concentration, total suspended solids (TSS) concentration, wastewater pH, air and water temperature, aeration blower capacity, bioreactor volume, etc. The more plant-specific operating data you can enter into the model, the more accurate will be your simulation results.
-A simple process flow diagram this wastewater plant, created using GPS-X, is shown below.
+A simple process flow diagram of this wastewater plant, created using GPS-X, is shown below.

 To be noted from the diagram are the two sources of flow to the wastewater system: 1) the relatively constant influent flow and 2) a periodic batch treatment of high-strength or off-spec wastewater that creates a significant and variable additional oxygen demand.
 In the first simulation run I set the off-spec wastewater flow and the hydrogen peroxide flow to zero to establish baseline operating conditions.
 GPS-X produces the following detailed output for the bioreactor from this simulation.